------------------------------

 People around us do not respond to our intentions.
 They

 respond to our behavior.
-Regardless of our individual values, it is
+Regardless of our individual values

-paramount that co-workers treat each other with respect and
+paramount that co-workers treat each other with respect,

 integrity.
 (When